Zilvaro/digitalz-research/README.md

 # Welcome!

-It is critical for many businesses to share to & to collect an information from the business partners: market info about the brands and prices, training material understanding, different technical parameters, etc.
+It is critical for many businesses to share to & to collect from an information from the business partners: market info about the brands and prices, training material understanding, different technical parameters, etc.
 The designed “Tasking Module” can be used as independent engagement tool or API integrated to a company’s mobile website and demonstrates the:
   - practical app implementation for sales & marketing activities to collect some critical information about the perceived value of brands and designs
   - JavaScript implementation via: